octave-app/octave-app.github.io/Maintainer-Guide.md

 * MacTeX (needed for document creation)
 * Java 1.8 JDK u171

+## System Setup

+Before doing a bunch of Octave.app builds, you should probably turn off Time Machine backups for `/Applications`, to avoid filling up your disk and hosing your system [as described here](https://github.com/octave-app/octave-app-bundler/issues/35).
+You should probably also add the `build/` directory under your `octave-app-bundler` repo checkout to the Time Machine excludes list as well.

+(I'm just guessing that it's Time Machine backups that filled up my disk, but it seems like a likely culprit.)

+To exclude a directory from Time Machine backups, go to Apple Menu > System Preferences > Time Machine > Options and click the "+" sign button to add a directory.

+Then install Xcode, MacTex, and Java 1.8 JDK u171 on your machine.

 ## Process

 To build a distribution of Octave.app:

-* Install Homebrew on your machine in the default prefix.
-  * (This is necessary to get some external tools.)
 * Clone the `octave-app/octave-app-bundler` repo.
   * `git clone https://github.com/octave-app/octave-app-bundler --recursive`
   * You must do `--recursive` to pick up required submodules.
 * Delete any installed `/Applications/Octave.app` you might have.
-* Run `./bundle_octave` inside the repo.
+* Run `./bundle_octave` inside the `octave-app-bundler` repo.

-By default, `bundle_octave` will build default variant with the latest version of Octave.
+By default, `bundle_octave` will build the default variant with the latest version of Octave.

 See `./bundle_octave --help` for more options.